zeekay/soundcloud-cli/README.rst

 upload
 ~~~~~~

-You can use the ``sc upload`` command to upload audio to Soundcloud.
+You can use the ``sc upload`` command to upload audio to SoundCloud.
 If
 you specify a ``.wav`` file ``sc`` will compress the audio for you (if
 ``lame`` is installed).
 By default uploaded audio is set to private, and
 you'll get the secret link for sharing: